chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 ```
 auto-bump
 ```
-in place of `auto`, which enables the generation of bump-allocated ASTs.
-**It is also necessary to place `bumpalo = "3"` in your crate dependencies** (in Cargo.toml).
+in place of `auto`, which enables the generation of bump-allocated ASTs.  **It is also necessary to `cargo add bumpalo`** or place `bumpalo = "3"` in your crate dependencies.  in Cargo.toml.
 Although user code do not need to reference the crate directly, the generated parser code does.

 The disadvantage of bumpalo is that it bypasses some of the memory safety checks of Rust.
 Bump-allocation is not recommended if frequent